0

 As mentioned above, AMPK promotes cell division and has a positive effect on cell lifespan (12).

-Interestingly, several studies have demonstrated that AMPK production can be boosted in a number of ways:
+Interestingly, several studies have demonstrated that AMPK production can be boosted in several ways:

 You can also find fisetin together with trans-resveratrol, amongst other compounds, in certain cutting-edge formulations combining ‘rapalogs’.
 These compounds are being studied for their ability to combat cell senescence and extend lifespan in certain worm and mammal species (the best ‘rapalogs’ can be found in the product Natural Rapalogs).